top of page

 This model has brought us to 0.7%.
 Continuing to refine it will not reverse the trend.
 It will only slow the decline.

-We cannot simply “change the stage production” and expect everyone to connect equally to a tarantella that an Italian audience instinctively feels, or to a waltz that a Viennese audience recognizes as part of its cultural identity.
-Every society has its own music, cultures, sonorities, and “popular” or “folkloric” aesthetics.
+Every society has its own music, cultures, sonorities, and popular or folkloric aesthetics [4].
 The great opera composers understood this—and strategically incorporated these elements into their works, creating strong connections with the communities they belonged to or sought to engage.

 Enter Chalamet

 Into this landscape came Timothée Chalamet.
-When he said opera is a "dying" art form that "nobody really cares about anymore," he gave voice to what millions believe.
-The sad part for me as a professional and as a lover of this art, is that the data actually backs him up.
-But here's what the controversy revealed: institutions reported up to 30% first-time ticket buyers in the days following.
-Curiosity isn't the problem.
-When people are invited in, they come.
+When he said opera is a "dying" art form that "nobody really cares about anymore,"[5] he gave voice to what millions believe.
+The sad part for me as a professional and as a lover of this art is that the data actually backs him up.

 The question is whether we have anything substantial to offer when they arrive.
 A painted-over Bohème?
 Or something that actually belongs to them?